Is Avaya Holdings Corp. (AVYA) a Keeper?

 Avaya Holdings Corp.
-(NYSE:AVYA) went up by 2.56% from its latest closing price compared to the recent 1-year high of $18.03.
-The company’s stock price has collected 23.61% of gains in the last five trading sessions.
+(NYSE:AVYA) went down by -11.02% from its latest closing price compared to the recent 1-year high of $15.77.
+The company’s stock price has collected -22.90% of loss in the last five trading sessions.
 The Wall Street Journal reported on 09/19/22 that Meme-Stock Traders Embrace Avaya Despite Some Fears

 Is It Worth Investing in Avaya Holdings Corp.
 (NYSE :AVYA) Right Now?